 Pegboard (perforated hardboard) is an inexpensive material that can substantially expand your storage options.
-Attach the pegboard to spacers that hold it away from the wall enough for hooks to be inserted and removed.
+Attach the pegboard to spacers (typically 1x2 wood strips) that hold it away from the wall enough for hooks to be inserted and removed.
 Use 1/8-inch pegboard for light items and 1/4-inch pegboard for heavier items.
-Buy a supply of hooks, tool holders, shelf holders and a range of other hardware made specifically for use with pegboard.
+Buy a supply of hooks, tool holders, shelf holders, and other hardware made specifically for use with pegboard.

 06 of 10